donovanh/vision.rodeo/content/blog/2025-03-12-arctic/index.md

 The workshop provided was an interesting and practical opportunity to refine best practices and pick up new techniques.

-## Arctic Day 1
+## Day 1

 The conference took place in the beautiful [Teatteri Rio](https://teatteri-rio.wheree.com).
+The following is my notes from each of the talks.

 ## [Ben Scheirman: From independent to big company iOS](https://arcticonference.com/speaker/ben#talk)